Developing innovative genomic diagnostic solutions for precision medicine

 Lab Automation

-Orchestration and automation of bioinformatic workflows at our department.
-Based on the Maestro library.
+Steps: Orchestration and automation of bioinformatic workflows at our department.
+Based on Maestro.

 Variant Calling